p-adic variation of L-functions of exponential sums, I: Introduction

-The main result of this paper is Theorem \ref{T:1}.
-It was a conjecture of Daqing Wan, proposed in the following form in the number theory seminar at Berkeley in the fall of 2000 (see also~\cite[Section 2.5]{Wan} for developments related to this topic).
+The main result of this paper is Theorems \ref{T:1}, \ref{T:2} and \ref{T:3}.
+Theorem \ref{T:1} was a conjecture of Daqing Wan, proposed in the following form in the number theory seminar at Berkeley in the fall of 2000 (see also~\cite[Section 2.5]{Wan} for developments related to this topic).
+This theorem follows from Theorem \ref{T:2}.

 \begin{theorem} There is a Zariski dense open subset $\cU$ defined over $\Q$ in $\A^d$ such that for all $f(x)\in\cU(\Q)$ we have

 \end{theorem}